100 Notable alumni of

 -

-Corina Yoris Villasana is a Venezuelan philosopher, professor and politician, who was the Unitary Platform candidate in the 2024 Venezuelan presidential election, as the replacement for María Corina Machado, who was politically disqualified.
+Corina Yoris Villasana is a Venezuelan philosopher and professor, who was the Unitary Platform candidate in the 2024 Venezuelan presidential election, as the replacement for María Corina Machado, who was politically disqualified.
 Yoris was unable to register and was replaced by Edmundo González Urrutia.

 -